 Udemy’s Easy to Advanced Data Structures

-Easy To Advanced Data Structures is a free course provided by Udemy to learn the concepts of DSA from the basic level to advanced level.
+Easy To Advanced Data Structures is a free course provided by Udemy to learn the concepts of DSA from the basic level to the advanced level.
 It is java based.
 Prior knowledge in java would make this course easier.

 A lot of students opt for this medium since it is a complete tool in learning DSA.